 Specifically regarding compact regions, Finkbeiner et al. (2002) previously reported on two regions which might show excess emission in the 10-40 GHz range due to spinning dust.
-CBI observations (Dickinson et al. 2006) failed to find anomalous emission from one, LPH96 201.663+1.643; other authors (McCullough & Chen 2002) had previously raised the possibility that such emission might be due to an optically thick ultracompact H II region.
+CBI observations (Dickinson et al. 2006) failed to find anomalous emission from one, LPH96 201.663+1.643; other authors (McCullough & Chen 2002) had previously raised the possibility that such emission might be due to an optically thick ultracompact HII region.
 The other, LDN 1622, was found by Casassus et al. (2006) to have a spectral energy distribution consistent with spinning dust, a result driven in part by the lack of flux at 5 GHz found by the Parkes-MIT-NRAO survey of Condon et al. (1993).
-Other surveys at lower frequencies with a larger angular resolution more comparable to WMAP's, however, have not measured a lack of flux - the 408 MHz data summarized by Haslam et al. (1981) measures more flux than WMAP K-band and is consistent with a mixture of power-law thermal and non-thermal components for the region containing LDN 1622.
+Other surveys at lower frequencies with a larger angular resolution, more comparable to WMAP's, however, have not measured a lack of flux-the 408 MHz data summarized by Haslam et al. (1981) measured more flux than the WMAP K band and was consistent with a mixture of power-law thermal and nonthermal components for the region containing LDN 1622.

-Separately, Scaife et al. (2007a) recently observed a sample of northern H II regions and found no evidence for anomalous emission in any, but observations with the Very Small Array (Scaife et al. 2007b) find some evidence for a 33 GHz excess in SNR 3C396.
-Thus for compact regions the status of anomalous emission appears to be mixed.
+Separately, Scaife et al. (2008) recently observed a sample of northern H II regions and found no evidence for anomalous emission in any, but observations with the Very Small Array (Scaife et al. 2007) find some evidence for a 33 GHz excess in SNR 3C396.
+Thus, for compact regions, the status of anomalous emission appears to be mixed.